lagp/fullstackopen2023/part0/04-newNote/readme.md

 server-->browser: HTML-code

 note over browser:
-the browser render the HTML document received and does requests to get all the needed dependencies end note
+the browser renders the HTML document received and does requests to get all the needed dependencies end note